 Admire Osaka Castle

 The stunning oriental architecture of Osaka Castle is just one of the reasons to visit this major attraction.
-First constructed in 1583, the structure has survived (and sometimes not survived, but got rebuilt after) numerous wars and earthquakes, and wandering the grounds is a wonderful thing to do in Osaka at night thanks to the fairytale reflections that can be had of the castle in the still ponds of its expansive magical gardens.
+First constructed in 1583, the structure has survived numerous wars and earthquakes, and wondering the grounds is a wonderful thing to do in Osaka at night thanks to the fairytale reflections that can be had of the castle in the still ponds of its expansive magical gardens.
 Inside the castle itself, you’ll find a museum detailing the castle’s long history, and providing more information on the man who first put a castle on the site, Toyotomi Hideyoshi.
 Though the castle usually closes at 5pm, it remains open until 9pm in sakura (cherry blossom) season, a fantastic time to visit Osaka.

 Take a ride on Osaka Ferris wheel